State of the Planet

 A version of this story was first published in September 2016 to mark 15 years since the Sept.
 11 attacks.
 We have updated it here to mark the 20th anniversary.

 As the World Trade Center was being attacked on Sept.
 11, 2001, I was wheeling our year-old daughter from a routine medical exam.
 We were near St. Luke’s Hospital, next to the Columbia University campus on Manhattan’s Upper West Side.
 When we got home, about 10 blocks south, the phone rang.
 It was my mother.
 “Two planes just hit the World Trade Center,” she said.
 “Turn on your television.”
 I did, and I saw the burning buildings.
-I immediately feared for my wife, Ruby, who was at work just blocks from the site.
+I immediately feared for my wife, Ruby, at work just blocks from the site.
 I dialed her, but the phone system had collapsed.
 In succeeding hours, I watched on live TV, gasping as the towers came down, and deadly-looking clouds of debris roiled over lower Manhattan.
-All I could hope was that she was hiding somewhere where the air was breathable, or had run and escaped.
+All I could hope was that Ruby was hiding somewhere where the air was breathable, or had run and escaped.

 She crawled under her desk.
 When it seemed safe, she looked up into the blue, cloudless sky of that day.
 Smoke and flames were raging from a black hole in the North Tower.
 Countless papers and shiny bits of metal rained through the air.
 Looking down into the narrow street, she saw a wave of humans filling it side to side, everyone fleeing in the same direction.

 Presently, with thick black smoke continuing to stream from the Trade Center, federal marshals told everyone to evacuate the building.
 “Walk north,” they said.
 No one was really sure what was going on, but there were plenty of signs of panic.
-A few blocks on, a man told Ruby that he had seen a big plane fly into one of the buildings; he demonstrated by running hard into a mailbox and almost knocking himself down.
+A few blocks on, a man told Ruby that he had seen a big plane fly into one of the buildings; he demonstrated by running hard into a mailbox, almost knocking himself down.
 A woman screamed out to no one in particular that she had seen people jumping from high windows.
 A lady with a tiny baby in her arms stumbled and fell hard onto the pavement, baby first.
 The crowd scrambled to pick them up.

 On the morning of Sept.
 11, 2001, two jets streaked through the clear blue sky over lower Manhattan into the towers of the World Trade Center.
 This photo was taken near the site on the morning of Aug.
 11, 2016.
 At right, the new Freedom Tower.
 (Kevin Krajick)